-Because of its role in preventing and managing disease, I recommend to be proactive and take a common sense approach to boost glutathione levels.
-What foods are high in glutathione?
-There aren’t specific foods naturally rich in GSH, but there are foods and supplements that are known for boosting glutathione in the body.
+How can one boost glutathione levels?
+And what foods are high in glutathione?
+There aren’t specific foods naturally rich in glutathione, but there are foods and supplements that are known for boosting glutathione in the body.

-Essentially, if you regularly consume these nine foods and supplements to reach your overall health and wellness goals, you’ll also enjoy the naturally occurring glutathione benefits!
-It’s a win-win!
+Essentially, if you regularly consume these foods and supplements to reach your overall health and wellness goals, you’ll also enjoy the naturally occurring glutathione benefits.

 1. Milk Thistle

 Used for centuries by traditional folk medicine all across the world, milk thistle has long been praised as a remedy for immune dysfunction.
 Specifically, silymarin, a unique flavonoid complex derived from the milk thistle plant, has been used for liver damage and biliary tract disease.